eldargab/stream-simple/README.md

 ###We taught that callbacks should always be called asynchronously

-  1. Not all JavaScript environments have efficient `process.nextTick` and even in node it can be performance overhead
+  1. Not all JavaScript environments have efficient `process.nextTick` and even on node it can be performance overhead
   2. With introduction of TCO by ES6 all that "next tick" stuff will become legacy quite soon
   3. It's not a problem.
 Indeed all edge cases could be handled